-In SA z/OS 2.x automation table INGMSG02 included an entry for message DFS810A belonging to label group INGIMS and issuing the commands OUTREP and EVIEI00B.
-This statement had the effect that the automation issued a reply to an incoming DFS810A message, as defined in automation policy MESSAGES/USER DATA of the related application, selecting the reply to the start type as selection name.
-In the case of start type MANUAL, the value provided in input field Appl Parms of the INGREQ command, was given as the response to DFS810A.
+In SA z/OS 2.x, the INGMSG02 automation table included an entry for message DFS810A, belonging to label group INGIMS, and issuing the commands OUTREP and EVIEI00B.
+This statement caused the automation to issue a reply to an incoming DFS810A message, as defined in the automation policy MESSAGES/USER DATA of the related application, selecting the reply to the start type as the selection name.
+If no reply with the given start type as the selection name could be found, the start type was changed to the default value as defined in the automation policy IMS Control Region specifications.
+In the case of a MANUAL start type, the value provided in the Appl Parms input field of the INGREQ command was given as the response to DFS810A.

-In SA z/OS 3.1 an automation table entry for message DFS810A is only built if a reply to this message is defined in policy item MESSAGES/USER DATA to any application in the automation policy.
-The automation table statement that is created issues thegeneric routine ISSUEREP in response to the incoming DFS810A message.
-The standard ISSUEREP routine does not handle the start type MANUAL differently compared with the other start types.
-This means that the response to DFS810A for start type MANUAL is also taken from the policy item MESSAGES/USER DATA, using MANUAL as the selection name.
+In SA z/OS 3.1 an automation table entry for message DFS810A is only built if a reply to this message is defined in the MESSAGES/USER DATA policy item for any of the applications in the automation policy.
+The automation table statement that is created issues the ISSUEREP generic routine in response to the incoming DFS810A message.

+Rather than using the default start type and the start type for recovery purposes as defined in automation policy IMS Control Region specifications, the ISSUEREP routine uses NORM as the default value for the start type.
+Because the standard ISSUEREP routine does not handle the start type MANUAL differently to other start types, the response to DFS810A for start type MANUAL is also taken from the policy item MESSAGES/USER DATA, using MANUAL as the selection name.

-A new variable, &APPLPARMS, provides the value defined as Appl Parms in the INGREQ command and can be used when specifying commands and replies in the automation policy in response to incoming messages during the startup phase.
-For compatibility reasons variable &EHKVAR1 can still be used instead of &APPLPARMS.
+A new variable, &APPLPARMS, provides the value defined as Appl Parms with the INGREQ command.
+It can be used when specifying commands and replies in the automation policy in response to incoming messages during the startup phase.
+For compatibility, the variable &EHKVAR1 can still be used instead of &APPLPARMS.

-To migrate to SA z/OS 3.1, define the replies to DFS810A for each start type as the selection name in policy item MESSAGES/USER DATA.
-If in case of start type MANUAL the value specified in Appl Parms of the INGREQ command has to be issued as response to DFS810A, define &APPLPARMS as the command to selection name MANUAL.
+Migration: To migrate to SA z/OS 3.1, define the replies to DFS810A for each start type, including the default start type NORM, as the selection name in policy item MESSAGES/USER DATA.